surenjanath/Spotify-Playlist-Download/README.md

 $ git clone https://github.com/surenjanath/Spotify-Playlist-Download.git

-# Install django if you already don't have it.
+# Install requests if you already don't have it.
 $ pip install requests

 ```